pingcap/docs-cn/pd-control.md

     config set high-space-ratio 0.5             // Set the threshold value of sufficient space to 0.5
     ```

-- `leader-schedule-policy` is used to select the scheduling strategy of the leader.
-You can choose to schedule the leader according to `size` or `count`.

-- `store-balance-rate` is used to control the maximum speed of adding a store or removing a peer.

-- `scheduler-max-waiting-operator` is used to control the number of operators in each scheduler.

-- `store-limit-mode` is used to control the mode of the store speed limit mechanism.
-There are two modes: `auto` and `manual`.
-In `auto` mode, the stores are automatically balanced according to load.

-- `disable-raft-learner` is used to disable Raft learner.
-By default, PD uses Raft learner when adding replicas to reduce the risk of unavailability due to downtime or network failure.

-    ```bash
-    config set disable-raft-learner true        // Disable Raft learner
-    ```

 - `cluster-version` is the version of the cluster, which is used to enable or disable some features and to deal with the compatibility issues.
 By default, it is the minimum version of all normally running TiKV nodes in the cluster.
 You can set it manually only when you need to roll it back to an earlier version.

     ```bash
     config set cluster-version 1.0.8              // Set the version of the cluster to 1.0.8
     ```

+- `leader-schedule-policy` is used to select the scheduling strategy for the leader.
+You can schedule the leader according to `size` or `count`.

-- `enable-cross-table-merge` is used to enable the merging of cross-table Regions.
-When you set it to `false`, PD does not merge the Regions from different tables.
+- `scheduler-max-waiting-operator` is used to control the number of waiting operators in each scheduler.

-- `enable-one-way-merge` controls whether PD only allows a Region to merge with the next Region.
-When you set it to `false`, PD allows a Region to merge with the adjacent two Regions.

 - `enable-remove-down-replica` is used to enable the feature of automatically deleting DownReplica.
 When you set it to `false`, PD does not automatically clean up the downtime replicas.